Ronald Lauder: Channel 10

 Lauder has participated in a number of large media deals in Israel, among which was his purchase of part of commercial television Channel 10.

 In September 2011, Israeli media published accounts that Lauder had put heavy pressure on the executives of the channel to broadcast a personal apology to the businessman Sheldon Adelson with regard to a profile that the channel had broadcast in January 2011.
 The apology read, "After the broadcast of the piece, we checked the accusations.
 Our checks revealed that the accusations were – and are – completely false ...
 We are very regretful that we did not check these accusations before broadcasting them."
-Lauder's forcing of the form of the apology led to the resignation of the channel's news chief Reudor Benziman, its news editor Ruti Yuval, and its presenter Guy Zohar (who continues in another post in Channel 10), who criticized Lauder for the pressure he exerted.
+Lauder's forcing of the form of the apology led to the resignation of the channel's news chief Reudor Benziman, its news editor, Ruti Yuval, and its presenter, Guy Zohar (who continues in another post in Channel 10), who criticized Lauder for the pressure he exerted.
 Because of the attacks, detailed above, on Lauder (who had been until then the last major funder of the channel), he decided to reconsider his financial support.
-If the channel lost his funding, it would have difficulty continuing to operate to its current standard past October 2011.
+If the channel lost its funding, it would have difficulty continuing to operate to its current standard past October 2011.

-On November 3, 2011, The Second Authority for Television and Radio reached a decision on the issue in which it decided that the apology to Adelson broadcast by the channel was appropriate and that "no evidence has been presented that there was any intervention by the shareholders of Channel 10 on new content, or even on the text of the apology, which was agreed between the news company and the person injured by the broadcast".
+On November 3, 2011, The Second Authority for Television and Radio decided on the issue in which it decided that the apology to Adelson broadcast by the channel was appropriate and that "no evidence has been presented that there was any intervention by the shareholders of Channel 10 on new content, or even on the text of the apology, which was agreed between the news company and the person injured by the broadcast."

 Personal life

 Lauder is married to Jo Carole (Knopf) Lauder.
 They have two children, Aerin and Jane.

 Lauder's daughter Jane is married to Kevin Warsh, a former member of the Federal Reserve Board of Governors.

-In 1985 he published a book titled Fighting Violent Crime in America.
+In 1985, he published a book titled Fighting Violent Crime in America.

 A 2007 profile of Lauder in The New Yorker magazine detailed his residences, including three properties in Manhattan – a townhouse on East 70th Street, the Rockefeller Guest House on East 52nd Street, as well as an apartment at 740 Park Avenue.
 The profile additionally listed homes in Florida, London, Paris, and Wainscott, Long Island.
+He sold the Rockefeller Guest House in December 2023.